director of shelter operations

 - Passion for and experience leading and nurturing diverse teams in social services environment.

 - Experience engaging constructively with diverse stakeholders such as individuals experiencing homelessness.
 Must be willing to center client needs in operational decision making.

 - Experience leading and/or managing change.

 - Experience developing and executing capital budgets.
 Familiarity with grants preferred.

 - Project management experience.
 PMP, CAPM, or CPPM certification a plus.

 - Experience sourcing, negotiating, awarding and managing contracts.

-- Able to complete Adult & Pediatric First Aid/CPR/AED training within one year and maintain it thereafter.
+- Able to complete Adult & Pediatric First Aid/CPR/AED and overdose response training within one year and maintain it thereafter.